-2. Select the new firmware file and click OK to proceed.
-To obtain the latest firmware for the NPort W2150A/W2250A, visit www.moxa.com.
+Select the new firmware file and click OK to proceed.
+To get the latest firmware for the NPort W2150A-W4/W2250A-W4 Series, visit www.moxa.com.

 3. The utility will begin upgrading the firmware for the selected unit.
 Do not disconnect or power off the unit while the firmware is being upgraded.